 - Extra passport photos and photocopies of your passport

-Drinking water is the main thing to consider for your trek in Annapurna.
+Drinking water is the main thing to consider for your Annapurna base camp trek.
 Water becomes more important for your body if you move to a higher altitude.
 You have to drink 4 liters of water a day.
 There are lots of drinking water taps on the route to Annapurna base camp.
 So, always carry a water bottle with you.
 Also, you will need to carry purifying tablets with you like drinking water from the direct tab is not safe.
 In addition to this, you should not drink hard drinks such as alcohol, beverage, and other drinks.
 Drinking hard drinks in high altitude places can cause serious heart damage.

 Be prepared for any problems that come on the way

-The main problem while trekking to high altitude places is altitude sickness.
-Altitude sickness is a common problem while trekking to ABC.
+The main problem while trekking to high-altitude places is altitude sickness.
+Altitude sickness is a common problem while Annapurna base camp trek.
 So you need to be prepare before trekking.
 You should be comfortable with the outdoor world, as the environment of the mountain region is comparatively different and hard.
 You should be prepared for bugs, dirt, baby wipe showers, and going to the toilet outdoor.

 If you are trekking in a peak season then you may have to share your room with fellow trekkers in hotels. the upper part of the trek has a limited lodge and you may have to stay on teahouse with small places and need to share the room with others.
 Electricity is not available in the Annapurna region but sometimes power can cut so better you can carry a power bank with you.